-- Address: 141 N. River Road between I-94 and North Gratiot Avenue, Mount Clemens (Fridays-Saturdays); Downtown, South Gratiot Avenue and Pine Street (Wednesdays)
+- Address: 141 N. River Road, Mount Clemens (Fridays-Saturdays); Downtown, South Gratiot Avenue and Pine Street (Wednesdays)

 Farm staples like corn, flowers and pumpkins are mixed with fare like okra, Italian eggplants, raw honey-in-the-comb and more.

-- Address: Next to Recreation Center, 50976 Washington St., between Main and Front streets, New Baltimore
+- Address: Next to Recreation Center, 50976 Washington St., New Baltimore

 This independent market, located in the heart of New Baltimore near Waterfront Park, offers a variety of locally grown fruits and veggies.
 Be sure to visit its website to spot special events running throughout the season.

 - Address: Corner of Seven Mile and Sheldon roads, downtown Northville

 Find crafters, homemade Michigan products like soaps, lotions and honey.
 Pick up your fresh produce, and be sure to check out the Chefs at the Market, who visit one Thursday a month and share a recipe they made with items from the market’s booths.
 Spring is in full swing with flower vendors aplenty – and as fall comes around, goodies like mums and pumpkins.
 Special hours for seniors and those with health concerns 8-9 a.m.

 - Address: 18445 Scarsdale St., Detroit (in the parking lot of the Rosedale Park Community House)